edurso/ai-examples/README.md

 # AI Example Implementations

-Examples of Machine Learning and Deep Learning Implementations using SciKit-Learn, Keras, PyTorch, and TensorFlow
+Examples of Artificial Intelligence, Machine Learning, and Deep Learning Implementations using SciKit-Learn, Keras, PyTorch, and TensorFlow

 ## Topics